 Declaring the Major

-In addition to becoming officially “declared,” the program director can help students plan their semesters, providing information about when courses are offered and in what sequence they should be taken to best fulfill the major requirements.
+In addition to becoming officially “declared,” the Program Director helps students plan their course of study, providing information about when courses are offered and in what sequence they should be taken to best fulfill the major requirements.

-- Make an appointment with Theatre Arts Creative Coordinator, Adam Riggar, (ariggarATsas.upenn.edu) to discuss the practicum requirement and to learn about production opportunities.
+3. Make an appointment with Cat Johnson (email@example.com), Theatre Technical and Production Coordinator to discuss the practicum requirement and to learn about production opportunities.

-- Theatre Arts 101.
-Theatre, History, Culture I (Classical Greece to European Enlightenment).
+- Theatre Arts 0101 [THAR101] Theatre, History, Culture I (Classical Greece to European Enlightenment).

-Theatre Arts 350, Rehearsal and Performance, is a special class that consists of participation in a faculty-directed production.
+Theatre Arts 3500, Rehearsal and Performance, is a special class that consists of participation in a faculty-directed production.
 Students may enroll as actors, directors, designers, or dramaturgs (enrollment is by audition or permission).
-Theatre Arts 350 may be taken more than once to fulfill elective credits.
-If a student is invited to undertake a Senior Honors Thesis, the thesis will be registered as Theatre Arts 299, an independent study elective.
+Theatre Arts 3500 may be taken more than once to fulfill elective credits.
+If a student is invited to undertake a Senior Honors Thesis, the thesis may be registered as Theatre Arts 4279, an independent study elective.

 Each major will be required to work on one Theatre Arts production to complete the Theatre Arts major.
-This requirement does not bear a credit and is in addition to the thirteen classes; the practicum is also separate from any production work that might be required for other classes, including Theatre Arts 130 and Theatre Arts 350.
-(Working on a production for THAR 130 or THAR 350 does not fulfill the practicum requirement for the major.)
-Students may register for the practicum by contacting the Theatre Arts Creative Coordinator.
+This requirement does not bear a credit and is in addition to the thirteen classes; the practicum is also separate from any production work that might be required for other classes, including Theatre Arts 3500.
+(Working on a production for THAR 3500 does not fulfill the practicum requirement for the major.)
+Students may register for the practicum by contacting the Theatre Arts Technical Director.
 See the Practicum Requirement section for more information.

 Special Note: Students should be aware that although a few classes are offered nearly every semester (Introduction to Acting and Introduction to Directing are examples), many classes are offered only once a year; others are offered once every two years.
 Those intending to major should consult with the director of the Theatre Arts Program to plan the best sequence for fulfilling requirements.